 Continuing professional development (CPD)

-Participants in the ANZCA and FPM CPD Program will automatically have their attendance accredited to their CPD portfolio within 14 days of the conclusion of the meeting.
+Participants of the ANZCA and FPM CPD Program will automatically have their attendance auto populated to their CPD portfolio in June 2023.

-Join the conversation on Twitter by using the event hashtag #COMBISIG22
+Join the conversation on Twitter by using the event hashtag #CombiSIG23

-If you would like to be involved in the Combined SIG meeting, you can view the HCI prospectus.
-For further information, please contact the meeting organiser.
+If you would like to be involved in the Combined SIG meeting, the HCI prospectus is avaiable here.